MLB Wednesday scores, highlights, news, updates: Dodgers looking to clinch NL West

 Judge hits 45th home run

-Yankees rookie Aaron Judge is very quickly approaching Mark McGwire's rookie home run record.
+Yankees rookie Aaron Judge is very quickly approaching Mark McGwire's rookie home-run record.
 Judge swatted his 45th homer of the season on Wednesday afternoon.
 To the action footage:

 That #Statcast record has been overruled!@TheJudge44 now has the most barrels in a season (78), passing Miguel Cabrera ('16) on this HR. pic.twitter.com/ooL0ut3DYC— #Statcast (@statcast) September 20, 2017